 3. Preheat your oven to 180°C/Fan 160°C/Gas 4.
 Line a large baking tray with greaseproof paper.
 Set aside.

 4. Once the dough has rested, roll it out to 1/2cm thickness on a work surface dusted with flour - if the dough has been in the fridge overnight, let it sit at room temperature for 20-30 mins before rolling.

-5. Cut the dough into cracker shapes (or any other festive objects of your choice).
-Transfer the gingerbread biscuits onto the lined baking tray and slide into the oven, leaving plenty of space between them.
+5. Cut the dough into Christmas cracker shapes (or any other festive shape of your choice).
+Pop the gingerbread biscuits onto the lined baking tray, leaving plenty of space between them, and slide them into the oven.
 If your tray isn't big enough to cook all the biscuits at once, bake them in batches - you can use the same piece of greaseproof paper several times.
 Bake for 12-15 mins, till golden and crisp.
 Allow to cool on the tray for a few mins, then lift off onto a wire rack to cool completely.

 6. While the gingerbread biscuits cool, sift 100g icing sugar into a bowl.
 Add 1 tbsp cold water and stir to make a thick, smooth icing.
 Drizzle the icing over the cooled gingerbread biscuits and scatter over decorations of your choice, such as crystalised ginger, cacao nibs, dessicated coconut or toasted seeds.
 Allow to dry, then serve.

 7. Storing your gingerbread: the biscuits will keep for up to 3 days in a sealed, airtight container.
 If you don't want to bake all the gingerbread dough at once, roll it into a log, wrap well with food wrap and pop in a freezer bag.
 The dough will freeze for up to 3 months.
 You can slice rounds off the frozen dough and bake the biscuits from frozen.
 They will take a few mins longer but still be just as tasty.